-Course Description: In this introductory course students will survey the field and problems of Ethnic Studies as an area of knowledge and investigation.
-Major considerations of the entire Ethnic Studies field will be defined and analyzed.
-Through the exploration of the cultures, histories and current circumstances of the main ethnic groups in the U.S., students will gain intercultural familiarity and understanding.
-This course is an introductory course to ethnic studies through the field of sociology.
+Course Description: In this course, students will survey the field and problems of Social Inequality as an area of knowledge and investigation.
+Major considerations of the entire inequalities that are found in society will be defined and analyzed.
+Through the exploration of race, class, and gender, students will gain intercultural familiarity and understanding.
+This course is an introductory course to social inequality through the field of sociology.
 The overall intent and scope is to provide a critical view of minority and ethnic groups.
 Sociological perspectives including race, ethnicity, methods, social class and social status, the family, minorities, crime, religion, power, urbanization and population.
-Particularly for this course a critical perspective will be applied as a study of human behavior in society.
+Particularly for this course, a critical perspective will be applied as a study of human behavior in society.
 This course will feature some hands on activities.
-Due to the nature of this course students will be allowed the opportunity to apply sociological concepts to their life experiences.
-This course will allow students the benefit of venturing out of their comfort zone providing a new found connection to life and sociology as a combined entity.
+Due to the nature of this course, students will be allowed the opportunity to apply sociological concepts to their life experiences.
+This course will allow students the benefit of venturing out of their comfort zone providing a newfound connection to life and sociology as a combined entity.

-Course Goals/Learning Outcomes: This course is important because it will allow you the opportunity to view race and ethnic relations to the world through a sociological lens.
+Course Goals/Learning Outcomes: This course is important because it will allow you the opportunity to view societal relations to the world through a sociological lens.
 This view will broaden your horizons and allow you to view human interactions in a different light.
-This class will provide a better understanding of societal issues/phenomena from an ethnic studies perspective.
-If you have never taken a sociology course, this class will answer many questions about society as you (think) you know it.
-The goals of this course will be accomplished by making you more aware of the impact and powers race and ethnic relations have on your own behavior and life circumstances, and those of others.
+This class will provide a better understanding of societal issues/phenomena from a unique perspective.
+If you have never taken a sociology course, this class will answer many questions about society, as you (think) you know it.
+The goals of this course will be accomplished by making you more aware of the impact and powers social inequalities have on your own behavior and life circumstances, and those of others.